21 Ways You’re Shortening the Life of Your Dishwasher

 The quality of your water may not be on your side depending on where you live, but hard water causes dishes to break and builds up mineral layers on the inside of your dishwasher and its pipes, according to Smith.
 Luckily, she says, there’s a number of ways to soften water whether it’s detergent with water softeners, water filters, water softening units, or conditioners.
 “They have the same goal, namely, to improve the overall appliance efficiency, avoid damaged components, and extend the dishwasher lifecycle,” Smith says.

 Avoiding regular inspections

 If there’s something wrong with your dishwasher, don’t hesitate to call a professional, advises Stephany Smith, part of the handyman crew at My Handyman Services.
 “It’s important for an experienced repairman to check for loose, damaged valves, tub or door troubles that may further result in drips, leaks and even worse, in substantial water damages,” Smith says.
 “Professional help will keep the mechanics operate efficiently and save you from major repairs and replacement costs in the long run.”
 Here are some surprising items you can put in the dishwasher.

 Putting sharp objects in the racks

 Leave the knives in the silverware rack.
 Sharp edges will scrape off the plastic covering the metal of the racks, Rogers says.
 Without that plastic protection, the metal of the racks will begin to rust and break down the machine.
-These other items can also cause potential damage to your dishwasher.
+As for other utensils, should they be loaded up or down?